 CAMIL-ALEXANDRU PÂRVU, Extraterritorial Voting Rights from a Cosmopolitan Perspective (pp. 159-173)

 This article reviews the recent literature that analyses, within a normative cosmopolitan framework, the question of granting voting rights to “nonresidents” in circumstances defined by concerns for global justice.
-It examines such inquiries as grounded in a recognition of the democratic paradox, that of democracy’s domain; surveys the different applications of the all affected interests principle, commonly invoked as possible solution to the paradox; and advances a range of alternative analytical and normative frameworks to rethink the justification of extraterritorial rights.
+It examines such inquiries as grounded in a recognition of the democratic paradox, that of democracy’s domain; surveys the different applications of the all affected interests principle, commonly invoked as a possible solution to the paradox; and advances a range of alternative analytical and normative frameworks to rethink the justification of extraterritorial rights.
 It concludes on a note regarding the normative potential of “modular citizenship” and virtual representation when articulated in a deliberative democratic key.

-global justice, territorial rights, cosmopolitanism, democracy, citizenship
+global justice, territorial rights, cosmopolitanism, democracy, citizenship.

 CAMIL-ALEXANDRU PÂRVU - Assistant Professor, Faculty of Political Science, University of Bucharest, email@example.com